Geraldkembs/Learning-Journal/week1.md

 # Learning-Journal

 Week 1

 Learning Activities & Resources

-This week I develped a simple website for Ecogrow an organixation that focuses on healthier horticulture and food production.
+This week I develped a simple website for Ecogrow an organization that focuses on healthier horticulture and food production.
 I studied how the website is organized and its overall structure.
 I learnt a refresher on the website building blocks including html and bootstrap for styling.
 I used W3 schools to understand the basics of HTML and CSS